mark-summerfield/minicalc/README.md

-# minicalc
+# MiniCalc

 A little Go GUI tool.

-It shows the ASCII codes (and names for < 32) and also provides a simple evaluating calculator and a Go Regexp evaluator.
-It also has a CPU/RAM monitor, and optionally a custom page of HTML (for which see `minicalc.ini` for an example).
+MiniCalc provides an evaluating calculator and a Go Regexp evaluator.
+It also shows the ASCII codes (and names for < 32) and also provides a custom page (which I use to show some of my Git and Go aliases).

 ![Screenshot](images/screenshot.png)